 - In Thunderbird, open the menu, select Address Books and then vCard file (.vcf) and select your contact file.

 Switching from Web-based Email Applications to Thunderbird

 If you are using a web-based application provided by your Internet Service Provider (ISP) to access your email, you probably only need to configure your account information to switch to Thunderbird.
 See Manual Account Configuration for instructions.
-Also, see ISP Configuration Settings for instructions on specific ISPs.

 Once you have configured your account in Thunderbird, you should be able to access all your messages (both incoming and sent).
 However, your address book (contacts), mail filters and other settings will not be automatically transferred to Thunderbird.

 Some web-base email applications allow you to export contacts in text or comma-separated formats.
 Check your ISP's documentation for more information.
 To import contacts into Thunderbird, selectand follow the instructions on the screen.